kevinAlbs/specifications/source/client-side-encryption/client-side-encryption.rst

       // 2.
 An Aggregate Expression of this form:
       //   {$and: [{$gt: [<fieldpath>, <value1>]}, {$lt: [<fieldpath>, <value2>]}]
       // $gt may also be $gte. $lt may also be $lte.
+      // NOTE: The Range algorithm is experimental only.
+It is not intended for public use.
       // Returns an encrypted value (BSON binary of subtype 6).
 The underlying implementation MAY return an error for prohibited BSON values. encrypt(value: BsonValue, opts: EncryptOpts): Binary;